Theresa Hak Kyung Cha: Education

-Before committing to Berkeley, Cha attended the University of San Francisco for a semester.
-She transferred to UC-Berkeley the following year, where she completed her studies in art and writing.
+Before committing to University of California Berkeley, Cha briefly attended the University of San Francisco for a semester.
+She transferred to UC Berkeley the following year, where she completed her studies in art and writing.
+As an art student, she initially concentrated on ceramic sculpture.
+However, she was soon introduced to the then new medium of performance, and subsequently embarked on a series of performances as protagonist, all accompanied by her live or recorded spoken words.
 One of her classmates at Berkeley was artist Yong Soon Min.

 As a student, she became close friends with Dennis Love, another student, and Bertrand Augst, a professor of French and comparative literature.
 Her classes with Augst inspired Cha to study comparative literature, in which she later earned degrees.
 Teachers and friends have stated that Cha enjoyed reading broadly, anything from Korean poetry to European modernist and postmodern literature.
-She received her B.A. in comparative literature in 1973 and a B.A. in art in 1975, both from Berkeley.
-She worked as a student employee of the Pacific Film Archive for three years between 1974 and 1977 while earning two graduate degrees in art (M.A., 1977; M.F.A., 1978).
+She received her Bachelor's degree in comparative literature in 1973 and a second Bachelor's degree in art in 1975, both from Berkeley.